christgau/wsdd/README.md

  * `--metadata-timeout TIMEOUT`
      Set the timeout for HTTP-based metadata exchange.
 Default is 2.0 seconds.

+ * `--source-port PORT`
+     Set the source port for outgoing multicast messages, so that replies will use this as the destination port.
+     This is useful for firewalls that do not detect incoming unicast replies to a multicast as part of the flow, so the port needs to be fixed in order to be allowed manually.

  * `-s`, `--shortlog`

      Use a shorter logging format that only includes the level and message.